We’ve had an understanding of what NIRF is about, in the previous article. To have quick glance, read “What is NIRF?“

 - This parameter considers the cumulative performance of the institution across all the above categories to arrive at an overall score.

-It’s important to note that the weightage assigned to each parameter may vary from year to year, and institutions are ranked based on their performance in these parameters.
-NIRF rankings are intended to provide a comprehensive assessment of Higher Education Institutions in India, considering various aspects such as teaching, research, employability, and inclusivity.
+It is important to note that while the five parameters remain consistent, sub-parameters and metrics are refined from year to year.
+NIRF rankings are intended to provide a comprehensive assessment of Higher Education Institutions in India — covering teaching quality, research output, graduate employability, and inclusivity.
 Institutions can use these rankings to benchmark their performance and work towards improvement in different areas.